Pre or Post Marital Agreements

 Yes.
 Probate, with or without a Will, rights to retirement benefits, and insurance contracts are examples of areas of law that have rules separate from the Family Code.
-The interaction is important for you to learn from your attorney sufficiently.
+Legal advice concerning these interactions is important for you to have from your attorney.
 Not to make decisions creating the results you want is a mistake.
-When making a Pre-Marital or Post-Martial Agreement, it is also timely to consider creating an Estate Plan, a living trust, particularly in a blended family where there are children of former relationships.
+When making a Pre-Marital or Post-Martial Agreement, it is also timely to consider creating an Estate Plan, a living trust, particularly in a blended family where there are children of another relationship.

 What typically goes into in a Marital Agreement?

 What each of you expect from your marriage, from a financial point of view, is the general topic.
 How decisions will be made is another.
 Specific examples include: